GCyganek/rapier-app/server/ENDPOINTS.md

 Endpoint takes JSON string as x-www-form-urlencoded body parameter and saves given fights in server.
 JSON should be an array of `FightData` interface instances.
 Server generates unique ids for each fight and unique tokens for judges that participate in this fight.
 Fight id and tokens are a 7 digit string.
 If player with given id doesn't exist, the fight will not be created.
-Endpoint returns ids of successfully added fights and judges tokens.
+Endpoint returns ids of successfully added fights and judges tokens or null if operation failed.

 ### Method
 `POST`